mahmoud-atreesios/FanZone/README.md

 Football Ticketing Reservation System

 ## Description
+Welcome to the FanZone App project!
 Fanzone application is made for football match reservation to ease the fans the process of entering from the stadium gates we represent most of the popular leagues to enable the fan to reserve matches for his supported team, he can also see a 360 view of the seat he wishes before he books the ticket, we also provide news about the leagues and the official highlights of the matches after he books the ticket include a qrcode which he will scan it in the stadium gates to enter the match.
 We have integrated with paymob to handle the process of transactions either buy or refund.

 ## Features
 - View the most popular leagues in the world.